Building Legacy On Trust

 With over 90 jurisdictions agreeing to participate the goal is to identify persons who may be evading tax in their country of residence by investing and earning income through financial institutions (FIs) in another jurisdiction.
 FIs are required to identify and report on all specified persons of each participating jurisdiction.
 Along with US FATCA and UK FATCA, these regimes are collectively known as Automatic Exchange Of Information (AEOI).

-Ethics and Integrity
+Ethics and Integrity at all times

 UK FATCA